digitalbazaar/bedrock-native-app/README.md

 npx cap add ios
 ```

-These projects need various plugins in them so you will need to do a sync:
+These projects need various plugins in them provided by a sync:

 ```
 npx cap sync